JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Mind_and_Soul.md

 Mind is about all we have of universe reality that is subject to our will–and our soul faithfully replicates and portrays the harvest of the temporal decisions that the mortal self makes.
 But it is not so much what mind comprehends as what mind desires to comprehend that ensures soul growth; it is not so much what mind is like as what mind is striving to be like that constitutes spirit identification.
 And it is not so much that we are conscious of God as that we yearn for God that results in universe ascension.
 What we are today is not so important as what we are becoming day by day and in eternity.

 > Mind is the cosmic instrument on which our human will can play the discords of destruction, or upon which this same human will can bring forth the exquisite melodies of God identification and consequent eternal survival.
-The God-Spirit bestowed upon us is impervious to evil and incapable of sin. ([UB 111:1.6](/en/The_Urantia_Book/111#p1_6))
+The God-Spirit bestowed upon us is impervious to evil and incapable of sin. (<a id="a38_300"></a>[UB 111:1.6](/en/The_Urantia_Book/111#p1_6))

 But these mortal minds of ours can be twisted, distorted, and rendered evil and ugly by the sinful machinations of a perverse and self-seeking human will.
 Contrary-wise, this very same mind can be made noble, beautiful, true, and good–thus reflecting a spirit-illuminated will provided only that our choice is both to seek to be God-knowing and always to attempt to do God’s will.